Scapegoat-Tom/Dungeon-Race-Ref/README.md

 - Leaderboard updates automatically
 - Only fresh runs count (no checkpoints)
 - All team members must be present
-- Each player can only appear once per run
+- Each player can only appear once per run (no going to orbit or swapping character)

 ### After Race